Southeast Asia travel itinerary, Part 2: Laos, Northern Thailand, and Vietnam. We go off the beaten path!

 Vang Vieng boasts a stunning location in the hills by the river.
 Apart from notorious tubing along the river bars – a relic of the party past – there are good reasons to travel to Vang Vieng and there is much to see there.

 You may go trekking in the jungle, climb the rocks, hang out in one of the cool beach bars (for the first time since the beginning of my road trip, I found some good techno music here!) visit the food market, visit one of the numerous lakes around.
 However, you may find the popular lakes to be really packed.

-The center of the village is quite crowded, if you prefer a quieter place and especially if you are travelling by your motorbike, you may choose from one of the resorts away from the (former) party village, eg Phoundindaeng Organic Farm.
+The center of the village is quite crowded, if you prefer a quieter place, you may choose from one of the resorts away from the (former) party village, eg Phoundindaeng Organic Farm.

 To reach the next stop of the itinerary - Luang Prabang – a beautiful town in the jungle – get on a bus.
 The 5-hour journey will take you across scenic hills enveloped by the dissolving mists.

 Travelling South East Asia for a month you might have already gotten an idea of what urban spaces in South East Asia are like.
 Having seen much of Southeast Asia already, we were keen on omitting the cities and towns whenever we could.
 We found more pleasure in the sleepy countryside with its rice and tea plantations, the virgin beaches and mountains treks.
 But having seen Luang Prabang, we changed our minds on the matter of urban spaces of the Southeast Asia.

 I may even imagine myself moving to Luang Prabang, strolling through its picturesque streets, contemplating in the yards of the beautiful temples, listening to the young monks chant, passing hours in the cozy cafes watching the world go by.